With all the info on the curly girl method out there, it can get quite overwhelming for beginners.

 - Deep conditioner (for damaged or very dry hair) – EVOLVh UltraRepair (better for damaged) or Garnier Fructis Smoothing Hair Mask (better for dry hair) or Shea Moisture Jamaican Black Castor Oil Strengthen & Restore Treatment Masque (good for dry damaged hair)

-And if you're on a budget, check out my free shopping guide for budget curly girl method products below.
+And if you're on a budget, check out my free shopping guide for budget curly girl method products in my freebies library.

 Some brands also offer trial sets and this is a very affordable way to try different brands and products.
 Here are a few: